 Aperture theme — bird-photography full-bleed aesthetic for Canon R5 + 600mm, Sony A1 + 200-600 GM, and flight-shot galleries that signal serious field ornithology

-Aperture is VeloCMS’s primary photography theme and the natural aesthetic fit for birding blogs whose identity is inseparable from the images: a Snowy Owl staring down the lens at full-frame sharpness, a Black-throated Blue Warbler at migration fallout distance, a shorebird flock lifting from a flat in late afternoon backlight, a Wandering Albatross banking over the Southern Ocean on a pelagic crossing.
-Aperture provides full-bleed header photography, masonry gallery layout for trip-report image sequences, minimal text interference with the image, and an image-caption system that supports species names, location, date, equipment, and settings in a format that serious birding photographers expect.
-Solarpunk Optimist offers the conservation-aligned aesthetic for birding bloggers whose content is as much about habitat and migration-corridor advocacy as species identification: warm earthy palette, generous reading column for long-form conservation essays, the visual identity that signals a perspective aligned with habitat protection and climate-migration-shift monitoring.
-Memo Garamond provides the ornithology academic essay aesthetic for birding writers producing citizen-science analysis, eBird data interpretation, and breeding-bird-survey retrospective essays: EB Garamond serif, footnote support for species nomenclature and reference citations, academic-credentialed reading layout.
-All three themes ship free on every plan.
+Aperture is VeloCMS's primary photography theme and the natural aesthetic fit for birding blogs whose identity is inseparable from the images: a Snowy Owl staring down the lens at full-frame sharpness, a Black-throated Blue Warbler at migration fallout distance, a shorebird flock lifting from a flat in late afternoon backlight.
+Aperture provides full-bleed header photography, masonry gallery layout for trip-report image sequences, minimal text interference with the image, and an image-caption system that supports species names, location, date, equipment, and settings.
+Solarpunk Optimist offers the conservation-aligned aesthetic for birding bloggers whose content is as much about habitat advocacy as species identification.
+Memo Garamond provides the ornithology academic essay aesthetic for citizen-science analysis and eBird data interpretation.

 BYOK Stripe paid newsletter — Monthly Migration Brief, Pelagic and Rarities Monthly, Big Year companion subscription, and Backyard Bird Seasonal at 0% platform fee